- About Us

 - Health & Safety

-If you would like to dive into more detail on the Environmental Management or monitoring results we have collated all the reports in a PDF below.
-Click on the links to download and if you have any questions, please drop us a line on firstname.lastname@example.org
+If you would like to dive into more detail on the Environmental Management or monitoring results for past and present projects, we have collated all the reports in a PDF below.
+Click on the links to download and if you have any questions, please drop us a line at firstname.lastname@example.org

 The resource consent conditions for the dredging as granted by the Environment Canterbury.
-These are effectively the rules that LPC must follow for the project.
+These are effectively the rules that LPC had to follow for the project.

 Construction Environmental Management Plan (CEMP)

-A CEMP has been prepared for the reclamation and the quarry works.
+A CEMP was prepared for the reclamation and the quarry works.
 These documents have been prepared according to LPC’s CEMP guidelines and aim to manage all environmental effects that could result from the project construction works.

 We encourage you to have a read through the CEMP’s via the links below.
 As the Reclamation CEMP appendices are very large, the link below is for the main body of the CEMP.